michellamello/michellamello/README.md

 Bachelorate in business administration, currently a data science graduate also a systems development associates.

-I'm in love with technology since my early years, recently decided to turn my passion into a career.
+I'm in love with technology since my early years, decided to turn my passion into a career.

 See <a href="https://michellamello.github.io/curriculo/">here</a> my updated resume.